ExtremeStats/HandbookCode/README.md

 https://extremestats.github.io/Handbook/

-#### Code is sourced from the following link, where additional details can also be found
+The code is sourced from the following link, where additional details can also be found:

 https://github.com/noemielc/egpd4gamlss